rcnfinance/ramp-contracts/README.md

 ## Usage

-A UniswapProxy contract is deployed with the following configuration parameters:
+A UniswapConverter contract is deployed with the following configuration parameters:

   * address factory: The address of the Uniswap factory contract to use to access swappable liquidity.